microsoft/VirtualClient/website/docs/workloads/diskspd/diskspd-profiles.md

   | FileSize                  | Optional.
 Allows the user to override the default file size used in the DiskSpd profile (e.g. 496GB -> 26GB).
 This enables the profile to be used in scenarios where the disk size is very small (e.g. local/temp disk -> 32GB in size).
 Note that this parameter is application ONLY on the Stress profile. | 496G |

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
+These are often estimates based on the number of system cores.

-  * (16-cores/vCPUs) = 4 - 5 hours (including time required create initial 496G/GB file)
-  * (64-cores/vCPUs) = 3 - 4 hours (including time required create initial 496G/GB file)

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.
 See the documentation at the top on 'Testing Specific Disks'